sawickiap/WinFontRender/README.md

 ![Nonstandard Unicode characters](README_files/Diacritics.png "Nonstandard Unicode characters")

 **Hit testing** is available.
 Methods `CFont::HitTestSingleLine` and `CFont::HitTest` provide a test of point (e.g. mouse cursor position) against text.
 They return index of the character that is hit at this point.

+**Error handling** is very simple.
+It doesn't use C++ exceptions.
+The only function that can fail is `CFont::Init`.
+It just returns `bool`.

+**Performance** of vertex generation should be quite good, suitable for calling every frame. `CFont::FLAG_WRAP_SINGLE_LINE` is the fastest mode. `CFont::FLAG_VMIDDLE` and `CFont::FLAG_VBOTTOM` are slow.

+**Thread safety** is ensured because there is no unexpected global state.
+Different objects of `CFont` class can be created by different threads and used simultaneously.
+Calling `const` methods of a single `CFont` object from different threads simultaneously is also safe.